ZhenyingZhu/StudyNotes/SystemDesign.md

 - maintaining derived data is not the same as asynchronous job execution (MQ)
   - derived data need keep the event order
   - derived data cannot have event loss
-- stream processors can be used for mantaining derived data, with cheaper cost than distributed transaction
+- stream processors can be used for mantaining derived data, with cheaper cost than distributed transaction **[KEY]**

 d) Stream processors and services